 Freelancing is very rewarding, but getting started is a lot of work, so it’s important that your motivation is strong enough to hold you steady, while you get started.

+Whatever your motivation is, Take The Time To Think Things Through:

+Pro Tip:

 Create A Brainstorming Board with wants, needs, pros, and cons, and find out whether Freelancing is really what you want, or whether your needs might better be served by another strategy entirely.